Lieutenant Colonel R.J.S. Langford

 Gassed in March 1918, he developed bronchitis and pleurisy, which forced his return to England.
 He commanded the military district at Kimmel Park before being struck off strength to Canada in September 1919.

 Langford served as commanding officer of the Royal Canadian Regiment from 1929 to 1935.
-In 1925, he co-wrote, Corporal to Field Officer, a Canadian Army reference work and guide for officers and NCOs.
+In 1925, he wrote, Corporal to Field Officer, a Canadian Army reference work and guide for officers and NCOs.
 He published a revised fourth edition after the outbreak of the Second World War in 1940.
-During the 1930s and 40s, Langford also wrote a large number of short stories including “How I Won the War.”
+On the topic of discipline, he explained:

 He died on 28 June 1954.